limitfan/tumblr2telegram/README.md

 # tumblr2telegram
 Get instant notification of observed tumblr blog to telegram bot.

-#Install some essential packages and using PM2 to do micro service management.
+#Install some essential packages and use PM2 to make this application daemonized, monitored and kept alive forever.